mlaursen/react-md/packages/documentation/pages/packages/states/README.md

 ## @react-md/states

-Create different interaction states such as:
+Create different user interaaction states for elements such as:

 - keyboard only focus
 - hover